23blocks-OS/TheLandingPage/README.md

    ```bash
    npx http-server dist
    ```
+### How to Change the Landing Page Content
+1. Open the HTML file.
+2. Change the text and links—just like the old days.
+3. Replace placeholder images in the `images` folder.
+Same size, remember?
+4. Update the metadata in `<head>` for modern internet magic.

 ## **Designer Guide**
 Everything you need to tweak and manage this page lives inside the `<section>` divs.